LCSW vs. MFT: What’s the Difference?

 • Sexual dysfunction

-If you’re interested in becoming an MFT, pursuing an MFT degree online comes with many benefits.
+If you’re interested in becoming an LCSW or an MFT, pursuing a degree online comes with many benefits.
 Students in online programs experience a greater degree of independence and flexibility, making it ideal for those who want to earn a degree while working, caring for family, or meeting other obligations.

 Learn More About CACREP and MPCAC Accreditation

-LCSWs and MFTs are vital to the provision of quality mental, emotional, and behavioral health care.
-The U.S. has more than 70,000 MFTs and more than 700,000 social workers, according to the BLS.
-There are between 200,000 and 300,000 clinical social workers, according to the American Board of Clinical Social Work.
+LCSWs and LMFTs are vital to the provision of quality mental, emotional, and behavioral health care.
+The U.S. has more than 70,000 marriage and family therapists and more than 700,000 social workers, according to the BLS.
+There are about 250,000 clinical social workers, according to the American Board of Clinical Social Work.

-Some of the requirements for becoming LCSWs and MFTs are similar, such as educational background, while others are quite different.
+Some of the requirements for becoming LCSWs and LMFTs are similar, such as educational background, while others are quite different.

 Education